MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/manage-bde.md

 Used to turn on or turn off BitLocker, specify unlock mechanisms, update recovery methods, and unlock BitLocker-protected data drives.
 This command-line tool can be used in place of the **BitLocker Drive Encryption** Control Panel item.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax